Declutter Your Home FAST

 So you’re now convinced you need to declutter but where do you start?

 1. Start with the most important rooms first

-Next focus on the bedrooms (closets can even be done AFTER photos are taken but BEFORE the listing is live).
-Lastly the basement.
-If the basement is a finished basement, it needs to be decluttered and staged!
+Lastly, focus on the children’s bedrooms (closets can even be done AFTER photos are taken but BEFORE the listing is live).
+Lastly an unfinished basement.
+If the basement is a finished basement, it needs to be decluttered and staged as noted above.
 If it’s not a finished basement, it still needs to be neat & tidy.
 If you don’t have time to do a thorough decluttering job, just pack it up!
 See Tip #5.

 2. Ask your friends or family to help!

 THIS is the time to call in ALL your favors.
 (Okay maybe save one or two for moving day!)
 Remember the time when you dog sat your friends dog for the week-end?
 Or the number of times you have driven your son’s friend home back from soccer practice?
 Or when you shoveled your neighbor’s driveway while they were down south sunning themselves?
 You get the drift.
 Call in those favors.
 Even if it’s only for a couple of hours.
 Many hands make light work!

 Don’t worry about how your house looks.
 Their house is going to look the same when they’re moving!

 Remember our picture up at the top of the page?It’s hard to believe that this is the same room right?